Magnets can detach from the trivets, posing an ingestion hazard to children.

 The firm has received one report of magnets detaching from a trivet and being swallowed by a child.
 The child suffered intestinal perforations and blockage, requiring surgery.

-This recall involves Tristar Products magnetic trivets sold with Copper Chef 10-Piece Cerami-Tech Nonstick Cookware Sets and sold separately.
+This recall involves Tristar Products (an Authorized Partner) magnetic trivets sold with Copper Chef 10-Piece Cerami-Tech Nonstick Cookware Sets and sold separately.

 The trivets attach to the bottom of hot metal cookware, allowing it to be placed on tables.